 INCLUDES - PRIVATE TRANSPORT, ACCOMMODATION, BREAKFAST & ACTIVITIES

-For those looking to explore the Garden Route on an action packed itinerary, stopping at all the best highlights the area has to offer; you’ve found your match!
+This trip explores the Garden Route on an action packed itinerary, stopping at all the best highlights the area has to offer.
 Wander along the Garden Route – a piece of paradise on the Southeastern coast of South Africa.
 Search for members of Africa’s Big 5, walk along forest footpaths, canoe and interact with African wildlife, all in one exciting itinerary.

 DAY ONE - CAPE TOWN - OUDTSHOORN